smile-plzz/entertainment-suite/README.md

 1.  **Search for a Movie:** Use the search bar in the navigation to find a movie.
 Type the movie title and press Enter or click the search button.
 2.  **Browse Popular Movies:** The homepage displays a selection of popular movies.
 3.  **Watch a Movie:** Click on a movie card to open the video player modal.
 4.  **Switch Sources:** Inside the video player modal, you will see source buttons.
 Buttons will be colored green if the backend indicates the source is likely available, and red if it's unavailable.
-Click on different source buttons (e.g., "VidSrc.to", "SuperEmbed") to try alternative streaming sources.
-Disabled (red) buttons cannot be clicked.
+All buttons are clickable, allowing you to manually try any source.

 ## API Key

 This project uses the OMDb API to fetch movie data.
-The API key is configured in `app.js`.
+The API key is now securely handled server-side via a Vercel Serverless Function (`api/omdb-proxy.js`).
+You must set the `OMDB_API_KEY` environment variable in your Vercel project settings for the application to function correctly.

 ## Disclaimer